 Towing a caravan is much the same as in the UK apart from one major difference.
 The French drive on the wrong side of the road!
 I, myself, have been caught out a few times, coming out of a T junction and taking the wrong lane.
 Only once did I frighten the life out of us and a French man.
 Take your time and stay calm, you’ll be fine.

-Last year we got an Emovis tag https://www.emovis-tag.co.uk You get a tag to stick to the inside of your windscreen, this allows you to go to specific lanes at the toll booths and drive through without the need to get your wallet out, or fumble around for loose change.
+Last year we got an Emovis tag https://www.emovis-tag.co.uk You get a tag to stick to the inside of your windscreen, this allows you to go to specific lanes at the toll booths and drive through without the need to get your wallet out, or fumble around for some loose change.
 You get a statement when you get back from holiday.
 The Caravan and Motorhome Club often have deals on this.
 It was previously called Sanef.

 Food and Drink

 Many of the larger supermarkets are bigger than the UK equivalent.
 I don’t know if it’s just because they are different, but they seem to carry a larger variety of goods, it’s probably because they’re just novel to start with.
 We’ve not found France to me anymore expensive than the UK.
-Most food items are on a par with the UK.
+Most food items are on par with the UK.
 What we have found is that if you want to buy “UK food” like baked beans and tea bags, for example, you’ll pay more than double for Heinz and Yorkshire Tea (just two examples we noticed) We ran out of tea bags and drank coffee instead (oh the suffering!)
 Milk and bread are pretty much the same taste so kids should be ok.
-Actually we prefer French bread and can’t really figure out why, but they do something different.
+Actually, we prefer French bread and can’t really figure out why, but they do something different.